anuranjani23/fossee-3D-rectangular-prism-viewer/README.md

+Here's an updated `README.md` to reflect the latest details and ensure compatibility with Python 3.11 and the project's environment setup.

+---

 # Rectangular Prism Viewer

 ## Project Overview

-The **Rectangular Prism Viewer** is a desktop application built with **PyQt5** that allows users to view and analyze 3D models of rectangular prisms.
-The application retrieves prism dimensions from a **SQLite** database, calculates the surface area and volume, and displays a 3D CAD model using **PythonOCC**.
-This project emphasizes software quality through rigorous unit testing and packaging for easy distribution.
+The **Rectangular Prism Viewer** is a desktop application developed in **PyQt5** that enables users to view, analyze, and interact with 3D models of rectangular prisms.
+The application retrieves prism dimensions from a **SQLite** database, calculates surface area and volume, and displays a detailed 3D CAD model using **PythonOCC**.
+This project prioritizes software quality through unit testing and packaging for easy deployment and distribution.

 ## Installation Instructions

-To set up the application, follow these steps:
+To set up the application environment, follow these steps:

-1. **Install the required Python packages:**
+1. **Create and activate a Conda environment with the required dependencies:**
     ```bash
-    pip install -r requirements.txt
+    conda env create -f environment.yml
+    conda activate prism_viewer_env
     ```

 2. **Initialize the SQLite database with sample data:**